tmmccall/DevOps-Foundations-Course/README.md

 - **Hands-on pratcical understanding** on the topics learnt
 - and, a fun and interactive **Kahoot Quiz** at the end of the session to test understanding of the topics learnt in class.

-### In-Person Session Details:
+## In-Person Session Details:
-Every Tuesdays starting November 5
+Every Tuesdays starting November 5 to November 26
 (6pm to 8pm)

 Room 134 (Lab)